boxen/our-boxen/README.md

 	xcode-select --install
 	```
 	This will ask for your password, and initiate the installation if needed.
 All you need to do is to follow the instructions.

+2. Install [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12), and start Xcode in order to approve to the terms of use.

-2. Run the following commands exactly as they say:
+3. Run the following commands exactly as they say:

 	```
 	sudo mkdir -p /opt/boxen